A PRACTICAL AND COMPLETE PATH THAT TAKES YOU FROM THE BEGINNING TO THE FINAL RESULT

 A method will be taught to do healing treatments using "finger electrical pressure".

-Through physical contact between people, it will be possible to transmit appropriate electrical stimulation in specific points that activates the healing processes, which are decisive for many diseases.
+Through physical contact between people, it will be possible to transmit appropriate electrical stimulation at specific points that activate the healing processes, which are decisive for many diseases.

 This system is used in some Chinese hospitals by experienced Qi Gong masters, and it has been an important healing system for a long time.

 In the second superior practice called LIAN GONG, energy circulation is directed in certain areas of the body, especially in the Lao Gongs, to stimulate them, and to increase global awareness of energy circulation.

 Third superior practice

 The third superior practice, DA ZUO, continues the circulation of energy in the body in a sitting position, becoming aware of the path that joins the Dan Tian with the Lao Gongs.